geocoder21/WhiteStarLine/Development.md

 ### Unresolved issues

 - The program only works for a single iceberg, or to calculate the total mass of ice within a set area - however this would not allow the 'ice_pull' function to work correctly.
 Work began on updating the model to work for multiple icebergs but could not be completed within time constraints (see 'Further development' below)
-- no error codes, e.g. if radar data >100 but lidar data is missing
+- During testing it was seen that the program did could not identify incorrect data, e.g. if the radar value for a pixel was greater than 100 but lidar value was 0.
+It would be beneficial to build in error checks to overcome this problem.
 - point data lost for radar and lidar when moved from *matplotlib* display to *tkinter*